-Pedro Soares dos Santos is a Portuguese national and joined the Operating Division of Pingo Doce in 1983.
-In 1985, he joined the Sales and Marketing Department of Iglo/Unilever and, five years later, assumed the post of Assistant Director of Recheio Operations.
-In 1995, he was named General Manager of the Company.
+19. Professional Qualifications and Other Relevant Curricular Information of Each Member of the Board of Directors named General Manager of the latter Company.
 Between 1999 and 2000 he accepted responsibility for operations in Poland and in Brazil.
 In 2001, he also assumed responsibility for the operations area for Food Distribution in Portugal.
-He has been a Director of Jerónimo Martins, SGPS, S.A. since 31st March 1995, Chief Executive Officer since 9th April 2010 and Chairman of the Board of Directors of the Company since 18th December 2013.
+He has been a Director of Jerónimo Martins, SGPS, S.A. since 31st March 1995, and has been Chief Executive Officer since 9th April 2010 and Chairman of the Board of Directors of the Company since 18th December 2013.